gaboesquivel/react-hot-loader/docs/README.md

 Don't be shy, add your own.

+Use @ahfarmer's react starter finder to find one that fits your needs. http://andrewhfarmer.com/starter-project/

 ### Migrating to 1.0

 React Hot Loader has reached 1.0, and it's a breaking change.
 When React Hot Loader just started, it used a regex to find `createClass` calls and replace them with its own implementation.
 This turned out to be a bad idea for a number of reasons: